-Download the Fact Sheet
+Download the Report

-- Fourteen states and Washington, DC, offer state-funded health coverage to people with unsatisfactory immigration status (UIS), which includes those who are undocumented as well as green card holders and lawfully present immigrants.
+- Fourteen states (including California) and Washington, DC, offer state-funded health coverage to people with unsatisfactory immigration status (UIS), which includes those who are undocumented as well as green card holders and lawfully present immigrants.

 - All 14 states and DC cover children, while only eight states and DC cover adults.